alda-lang/alda/README.md

 *New to Alda?
 You may be interested in reading [this blog post][alda-blog-post] as an introduction.*

+**Alda is a text-based programming language for music composition.
+It allows you to write and play back music using nothing but a text editor.
+The language's design equally favors aesthetics, flexibility and ease of use.**

 Inspired by other music/audio programming languages such as [PPMCK][ppmck], [LilyPond][lilypond] and [ChucK][chuck], Alda aims to be a powerful and flexible programming language for the musician who wants to easily compose and generate